Blockfi Review: Pros & Cons, Fees, Security Examined

 Blockfi interest account

-Second main product of Blockfi is their interest account or BIA.
+The second main product of Blockfi is their interest account or BIA.
 You can securely store any crypto of your choosing at BlockFi (actually in Gemini wallets as Gemini is their custodian) and receive interest paid monthly in cryptocurrency.
+This is one of the best bitcoin savings accounts on the market right now.

 The interest rate is paid into your account every month (in the currency you deposited on Blockfi) and it is also compounding monthly.